 If you are covered by more than one insurance plan, your primary insurer will process your claim first, and then any remaining balance will be billed to the secondary insurer.
 If you receive a bill from LabCorp before you receive an explanation benefits from your secondary insurance, please contact Patient Billing at 800-845-6167 to confirm your secondary insurance information was received and a claim was filed.

-You should have received an Explanation of Benefits (EOB) from your insurance company that explains in detail the services that were either paid or denied.
+You should have received an Explanation of Benefits (EOB) from your insurance company that explains in detail the services as either paid or denied.
 If you need further assistance determining the reason(s) why your insurance company did not pay for your services, please contact your insurance carrier directly for information about its coverage policies.

 Please allow your insurance company 4 to 6 weeks to process your claim.